 Analyte or parameter measured

-Measurement or test sample value
+Measurement or test sample value, recorded to the resolution stated by the instrument manufacturer for the measurement range.

-“J” data qualifier code for estimated measurement or test sample value
+“J” data qualifier code and explanatory comment if the sample measurement is not chronologically and quantitatively bracketed by acceptable calibrations and verification per requirements in FT 1000, section 2.2.

 Reporting units for the measurement